elixir-cldr/cldr/README.md

 ### Testing

 Tests cover the full ~700 locales defined in CLDR.
-Since `Cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.
+Since `ex_cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

 Tests are run on Elixir 1.11 and later.  `ex_cldr` is not supported on Elixir versions before 1.11.